Thomas, Lord of Coucy: Death

-On their way to the castle, Count Ralph moved ahead with a number of knights and came upon a small skirmish with Thomas of Marle present.
-Thomas had already been knocked from his mount and Count Ralph saw his opportunity.
-Moving quickly, Count Ralph struck Thomas with his sword and dealt him a mortal wound.
-Mortally wounded and taken captive, Thomas was brought before King Louis VI who commanded that he be returned to Laon.
+On their way to the castle, Count Ralph came upon a small skirmish with Thomas of Marle present.
+Thomas had already been knocked from his mount when Ralph arrived and, moving quickly, Ralph struck Thomas with his sword and dealt a mortal wound.
+Taken captive alive, Thomas was brought before King Louis VI who commanded that he be returned to Laon.

 The next day, Louis confiscated Thomas' estates and tore down the enclosures he had built in preparation for war before returning to Laon to deal with his disloyal vassal.
 Regardless of threats or force, Thomas refused to free the merchants that he had been holding captive despite their rite of safe conduct.
-Louis VI gave Thomas' wife, Melisende of Crecy, permission to come to her husband's bedside but Thomas seemed more upset about the loss of the merchants than his approaching demise.
+Louis gave Thomas' wife, Melisende of Crecy, permission to come to her husband's bedside.

-The wounds he had received in his final battle pained him greatly but he was still reluctant to make his final confession and receive the viaticum.
-When he finally conceded, Suger claims that the Lord himself did not want him to receive the holy sacrament.
+The wounds he received in battle caused him excruciating pain, yet he was reluctant to make his final confession and receive the viaticum.
+When he conceded to receiving last rites, the Lord did not want him to receive the holy sacrament.
 Just as Thomas raised his neck to speak to the priest, it twisted back and broke on the spot.
-Thus, bereft of the Eucharist, Thomas of Marle breathed his last in the year 1130.
+Thus, bereft of the Eucharist, Thomas of Marle died.

 After his death, Louis VI released all of Thomas' prisoners and relieved his wife and sons of a great portion of their wealth before returning to Paris.
 Thomas' first born son, Enguerrand II, became the next Lord of Coucy and their remaining lands.